Behavioral Canaries: Auditing Private Retrieved Context Usage in RL Fine-Tuning: Discussion

-An important next step is to characterize behavioral canaries under more realistic reward mixtures and curation pipelines.
-Three questions are especially important: how detection changes when the effective post-curation injection rate falls below the levels studied here; how trigger-conditioned reward bias survives dilution by diverse or partially contradictory preference data; and how standard RLHF preprocessing, such as filtering and deduplication, affects canary retention.
-These questions define the next step in translating controlled audits into deployment-realistic designs.
+An important next step is to characterize behavioral canaries under more realistic conditions: how detection changes when the effective post-curation injection rate falls below the levels studied here; how trigger-conditioned reward bias survives dilution by diverse preference data; how standard RLHF preprocessing affects canary retention; and whether behavioral canaries can distinguish which classes of documents (e.g., provider-owned vs.\ user-uploaded~\cite{aws_rag_2024,databricks_rag_2023,ibm_rag_2024}) are incorporated into post-training signals.

+Additional future directions include: (1)~broader capability evaluation (e.g., MMLU, GPQA); (2)~generalized and content-agnostic triggers that decouple the canary signal from specific document content; and (3)~a rigorous formal theory of reward-to-policy transmission characterizing when behavioral signals survive KL-regularized policy optimization.
 Ultimately, the goal is to make post-training data usage in LLM systems externally auditable, even when it manifests only as subtle behavioral change.